Coping with Stress in Your Divorce

-First, specifically allocate time to work on your family law case when you won’t be interrupted.
-For the best possible outcome in the case, you need to be thoroughly prepared for every meeting with your divorce attorney.
+First, specifically, allocate time to work on your family law case when you won’t be interrupted.
+For the best possible outcome in the case, you need to be thoroughly prepared for every meeting with your Phoenix divorce attorney.
 Stewart Law Group has office locations throughout the Valley to make attorney consultations easier and less stressful for you.

 Second, schedule your time to keep career goals and educational objectives on track.
 The lifestyle you enjoy after the divorce, along with child support obligations and spousal maintenance awards, depends upon income and resources.
 When at work, focus on those responsibilities so your job performance does not suffer.
 Schedule time for coursework if enrolled in college at ASU or elsewhere.
 Don’t let distress over your divorce derail career objectives.

 Third, with everything that’s going on with the divorce, your energy may be tapped at times.
 Do you have the children with you?
 Knowing you are under stress, in your everyday parenting be mindful of where your children are and what they are doing at all times.
 If your children are swimming in the pool, then be there and watch them.

 Strive daily to achieve good health.
 Eating well (not binging on junk food), getting regular exercise, sleeping eight hours a night, and dedicating spiritual time will help you manage stress.
 But if your mental health is declining, then consider professional counseling or therapy.

 Are you suffering too much with grief?
 Do you sleep all the time or have insomnia?
 Are feelings of guilt, despair, fear, depression, anger, anxiety, or loneliness taking their toll?
 Take notice of your condition.
 Listen when friends and family, including your children, tell you that “you’re just not yourself these days.”
 If close relationships are falling to the wayside, then something is wrong.